-Finally, as was done at Corporate level, the construction sites also organised several screening campaigns to prevent the spread of the virus.
+Finally, as at Corporate, the construction sites also organised several screening campaigns to prevent the spread of the virus.

 Similar measures were taken for personnel employed abroad, both as regards measures to reduce the risk of infection and as regards measures to support workers.
 Some local governments (Canada and Chile) for the first time also introduced measures similar to the COVID-19 government-sponsored lay-off scheme used in Italy.